sciZer0/newdiscoveries/c/README.md

 ## 2.1.
 New Law of Conservation of Energy

+As we already know, Energy is the recourse to do Work.

+It is so.

-Importantly, Energy is not the thing that official science says it is.
-Official science doesn't know what Energy is.
+But the problem is that official science doesn't know what Work is and what Energy is.

-The wrongness of all the official formulas for calculating Energy is a proven fact.
-Proven by logic.
-The [link](https://github.com/sciZer0/newdiscoveries/tree/main/a).
+The wrongness of all the official formulas for calculating Work and Energy is a proven fact.
+Proven by logic: the [link](https://github.com/sciZer0/newdiscoveries/tree/main/a).

-Before I postulate the New Law of Conservation of Energy, it is needed to say that I had been loving the "old" Law of Conservation of Energy for a long time.
+Before I postulate the New Law of Conservation of Energy, it is needed to say that I had been loving the "old" law of Conservation of Energy for a long time.

-The "old" Law is so beautiful and easily-understandable:
+The "old" law is so beautiful and easily-understandable:

 *Energy can neither be created nor destroyed — only converted from one form of Energy to another.*